Oriental Motifs / “Silk Road” : orange black , series by Stella Polare

 Limited production

-To wear Stella Polare scarf means
+To wear silk scarf means

-Worn, it becomes movement.
+Worn, it becomes gesture.

-Folded, it becomes structure.
+Folded, it becomes rhythm.

 Displayed, it becomes presence.